jasonkuhrt/graffle/website/content/examples/transport-http-method-get.md

 # Method Get

 This example shows usage of the `getReads` method mode for the HTTP transport.
+This mode causes read-kind operations (query, subscription) to be sent over HTTP GET method.
+Note write-kind operations (mutation) are still sent over HTTP POST method.

 ```ts twoslash
 import { Pokemon } from './$/generated-clients/Pokemon/__.js'